 - Add a Website field and choose URL validation method.

 - Go to WooCommerce checkout, enter an invalid URL in the field and place the order.

-- The validation error will appear the you won't be able to place the order until you enter a valid URL:
+- You will get a validation error.
+You will not be able to place an order until you enter a valid URL:

 How to Create Custom Validation Rules?

 To create custom validation methods use the filter:

 To explain how to validate WooCommerce checkout fields with custom validation rules we'll use the URL example that you'll find below.

 Step 1 - Create a function to validate the URL

 First of all, we will need a function to actually validate the URL and display the validation error.
 It will be called

 To validate the entered value, we'll use the PHP